jsguerra/reader-mono-repo/frontend/README.md

   - [x] Delete tag
 - [ ] Clear uploaded image functionality

+> [!WARNING]
-Bugs:
+> Bugs:
-- [ ] Creating a book and selecting only 1 tag sets the tags property as a string instead of an array of strings, this crashes the backend server
+> - [ ] Creating a book and selecting only 1 tag sets the tags property as a string instead of an array of strings, this crashes the backend server
-- [ ] Going to a page id that does not exist crashes the page instead of going to 404
+> - [ ] Going to a page id that does not exist crashes the page instead of going to 404